wxWidgets/wxWidgets/samples/internat/readme.txt

    # see `xgettext --help' for options, "-C" is important!
    xgettext -C -n -k_ -kwxPLURAL:1,2 -kwxTRANSLATE -o internat.po ../internat.cpp

-   # .po file for wxWindows might be generated in the same way.
+   # .po file for wxWidgets might be generated in the same way.
 An already
    # generated wxstd.pot as well as translations for some languages can be
    # found in the locale directory.
    cp ../../locale/<language>.po ./wxstd.pot